 This recipe for basic homemade granola is perfect for two half-sheet pans (standard size rimmed cookie sheets), which I did purposely since most ovens I've used have only had two shelves.
 Feel free to scale the ingredients up or down to your liking!

+Prep.
 Preheat the oven to 300F.
-Spray two half sheet pans with non-stick cooking spray.
+Spray two half-sheet pans with non-stick cooking spray.

 TIP: If you're grossed out at the thought of using your hands or if you have nail polish on, pull on some disposable gloves.
 Be sure to remove any bracelets or watches before starting, as they can get pretty sticky.

 If you wanna make said gifts look cute without much extra effort, I recommend using these kraft bags.
-They're easy to write on with permanent marker, so you can customize them for literally any occasion, and at $0.12/bag, they're a nice little touch.
+They're easy to write on with permanent marker, so you can customize them for literally any occasion, and at pennies per bag, they're a nice little touch.

-The best thing about homemade granola is that you can make it EXACTLY the way you like.
+Want to know why this is the best granola recipe around?
+Because you can make it EXACTLY the way you like.
 Need it to be vegan?
 No problem!
 Hate raisins?
 Leave em out!
 Here's a list of different things you can add or swap when you're making your own big batch of this tasty, giftable treat:

-- Rolled Oats - Also known as old fashioned oats, this is the only ingredient that I recommend you stick to.
-Quick oats just don't have the right bite and steel cut oats are too hard.
-If you are allergic to gluten, be sure to purchase certified gluten free oats; while the oats themselves don't have naturally occurring gluten, food processing facilities often do.
+- Go Gluten-Free - If you are allergic to gluten, be sure to purchase certified gluten-free oats; while the oats themselves don't have naturally occurring gluten, food processing facilities often do.

 Possible flavor combinations to try: